-For example, estimates for Germany indicate that if the unleaded fuel price is above its long-run level, it will return to that level by making up 17% of the difference each week.
-If the unleaded fuel price is below its long-run level, it will return to that level by making up 9% of the difference each week.
+12% and 4%, respectively, of the difference each week.
+Finally, for Spain, results demonstrate that if the unleaded fuel and diesel prices are above their long-run level, they will return to that level by making up 10% and 6%, respectively, of the difference each week.
+If the unleaded fuel and diesel prices are below their long-run level, they will return to that level by making up 7% and 6%, respectively, of the difference each week.